-Jade hopes to become a certified dog trainer in the near future, and still continues their art on the side.
-Jade is currently completing her Canine First Aid and hopes to begin her CPPDT soon!
+Vincent hopes to become a certified dog trainer in the near future, and still continues their art on the side.
+They are currently completing their Canine First Aid and hopes to begin her CPPDT soon!

 Ivette was born and raised in Mexico and moved to Vancouver 25 years ago.